-To support the above, Sale and Davys School will, when communicating with parents/carers and carers, confirm emergency contact numbers are correct and ask for any additional emergency contact numbers where they are available.
+To support the above, Sir James Knott Nursery School will, when communicating with parents/carers and carers, confirm emergency contact numbers are correct and ask for any additional emergency contact numbers where they are available.

-In all circumstances where a vulnerable child does not take up their place at school, or discontinues, Sale and Davys will notify their social worker.
+In all circumstances where a vulnerable child does not take up their place at school, or discontinues, the school will notify their social worker.